 - In January 2015, Caltrain had the highest ridership of all the public transportation modes in the county with 59,916 passengers per week.
 Commute times are faster on bullet trains and 16 bullet trains make 92 stops in San Mateo County each morning.

-- In 2016 there was a slight increase in the number of commuters that drove alone, up from 68% in 2015.
+- In 2017, there was a slight decrease in the number of San Mateo County workers that drove alone compared to 2016.

 - Compared to 2013, the number of people who work from home increased by 25%.